SoyeonHH/ASSAY/README.md

 ## Quick Start

-The commands below run on `examples/sample_input.jsonl` (3 records) and are the ones used for the paper, differing only in the input file.
+The commands below run on `examples/sample_input.jsonl` (3 records), which also documents the expected input fields.
+They are the commands used for the paper, differing only in the input file.
 The entity-recognition cache for these recipes is committed, so Error Injection and steps 2 and 4 run without an API key.

 ### 1. Augment recipes